What it does: Commercial law

 Like many law firms, Herbert Smith Freehills offers its graduate positions to those who have completed a clerkship with the firm.
-The process for a clerkship involves applying online via cvMail.
-Your application should include abrief cover letter, current CV and a recent copy of your academic transcript.
+The process for a clerkship involves applying online via the careers website.
+Your application should include a brief cover letter, current CV and a recent copy of your academic transcript.
 Applicants are asked to answer some questions about your interest in commercial law generally and Herbert Smith Freehills specifically.
-The next stages involve an online assessment, attending an informal event with Herbert Smith Freehills lawyers and doing an interview.
-When applying for either a clerkship or a graduate position you’ll be required to complete an online psychological assessment.
+The next stages involve an online psychometric assessment, attending an informal event with Herbert Smith Freehills lawyers and doing an interview.

 The firm’s graduate program is designed to develop your skills as a commercial lawyer.
 It involves three rotations across different practice groups and both formal development opportunities and on-the-job training from colleagues and partners.
 You’ll get a ‘trainee buddy’, regular feedback and performance reviews in the middle and the end of your rotations to ensure you understand how you’re doing in your development.

 The typical career path at Herbert Smith Freehills is as follows: vacation clerk, graduate, solicitor, senior associate, special/executive counsel and partner.
 The firm provides a range of development opportunities, designed to discover your strengths and what’s right for you.
 You will be supported throughout your career at Herbert Smith Freehills and will receive the training and support needed to reach your goals.